Key Takeaways:

 Remove the image: If you believe that you have infringed on the copyright, promptly remove the image from your platform or materials to minimise further damage and show good faith.

 Respond to the claim: Once you have a clear understanding of the situation, respond to the accusing party.
-If you believe the claim is valid, consider offering an apology and working out a resolution, such as paying a licensing fee or providing proper attribution.
+If you think the claim is legitimate, think about apologising and coming up with a remedy, such paying a licence fee or giving correct credit.

 If you believe the claim is baseless, explain your reasoning and provide any supporting evidence, such as a license agreement or proof of public domain status.